Draginto/SendWorkTime/README.md

 # SendWorkTime
-A Timecamp plugin designed to email your boss by running the script.
+A Timecamp plugin designed to email your time to your boss by through a simple script.